 As detailed in the opening paragraph a three part e-training package is available.
 The modules are suitable for core staff, Guardians and Homestay providers who are encouraged to participate but which is a compulsory qualification for the DSL and DDSL.
-It provides an introduction to the topics covered by this advice, including how to identify factors that can make people vulnerable to radicalisation, and case studies illustrating the types of intervention that may be appropriate, in addition to Channel.
+It introduces the topics covered by this advice, including how to identify factors that can make people vulnerable to radicalisation, and case studies illustrating the types of intervention that may be appropriate, in addition to Channel.